 As for data format, the GPON packets can handle ATM packets directly.
 Recall that ATM packages everything in 53-byte packets with 48 for data and 5 for overhead.
 GPON also uses a generic encapsulation method to carry other protocols.
 It can encapsulate Ethernet, IP, TCP, UDP, T1/E1, video, VoIP, or other protocols as called for by the data transmission.
-Minimum packet size is 53 bytes, and the maximum is 1518.
+The minimum packet size is 53 bytes, and the maximum is 1518.
 AES encryption is used downstream only.

 The latest version of GPON is a 10-Gigabit version called XGPON, or 10G-PON.
 As the demand for video and over the top (OTT) TV services has increased, there is an increasing need to boost line rates to handle the massive data of high-definition video.
 XGPON serves this purpose.
 The ITU standard is G.987.

 XGPON’s maximum rate is 10 Gbits/s (9.95328) downstream and 2.5 Gbits/s (2.48832) upstream.
 Different WDM wavelengths are used, 1577 nm downstream and 1270 nm upstream.
 This allows 10-Gbit/s service to coexist on the same fiber with standard GPON.
 Optical split is 1:128, and data formatting is the same as GPON.
-Maximum range is still 20 km.
+The maximum range is still 20 km.
 XGPON is not yet widely implemented but provides an excellent upgrade path for service providers and customers.

 Most PONs are configured like this.
 The number of splitters and split levels varies with the vendor and the system.
 Split ratios are usually 1:32 or 1:64 but could be higher.

-The Institute of Electrical and Electronic Engineers (IEEE) developed another newer PON standard.
+The Institute of Electrical and Electronics Engineers (IEEE) developed another newer PON standard.
 Based on the Ethernet standard 802.3, EPON 802.3ah specifies a similar passive network with a range of up to 20 km.
 It uses WDM with the same optical frequencies as GPON and TDMA.
 The raw line data rate is 1.25 Gbits/s in both the downstream and upstream directions.
 You will sometimes hear the network referred to as Gigabit Ethernet PON or GEPON.

 EPON is fully compatible with other Ethernet standards, so no conversion or encapsulation is necessary when connecting to Ethernet-based networks on either end.
 The same Ethernet frame is used with a payload of up to 1518 bytes.
 EPON does not use the CSMA/CD access method used in other versions of Ethernet.
 Since Ethernet is the primary networking technology used in local-area networks (LANs) and now in metro-area networks (MANs), no protocol conversion is needed.